Football South Australia: History

-The first South Australian football organistation was the South Australian British Football Association (SABFA), founded in 1902.
-The first official South Australian football competition was contested in 1903, between the three teams of North Adelaide, South Adelaide and Woodville.
-In 1924, the name of the association was changed to the South Australian Soccer Football Association (SASFA), In 1961, the association split into SASFA and the South Australian Soccer League (SASL).
-The next year, they reformed into the South Australian Soccer Federation (SASF).
-This name remained until 2006 when the current Football South Australia was formed, with the name Football Federation South Australia (FFSA).
-Following the renaming of Football Federation Australia to Football Australia in 2020, South Australia's federation became Football South Australia.
+The first South Australian soccer organisation was the South Australian British Football Association (SABFA), which was founded in 1902.
+The inaugural official South Australian soccer competition took place in 1903, featuring three teams: North Adelaide, South Adelaide, and Woodville.
+In 1924, the association's name was changed to the South Australian Soccer Football Association (SASFA).

+In 1961, the association split into SASFA and the South Australian Soccer League (SASL), but the following year, merged to form the South Australian Soccer Federation (SASF), which continued to operate until 2006.

+In 2006 the Football Federation South Australia (FFSA) was established.
+In 2020, following the renaming of Football Federation Australia to Football Australia, South Australia's federation adopted the name Football South Australia.